gardener/gardener/docs/proposals/19-migrating-observability-stack-to-operators.md

 centralize the configuration, it is possible to improve the developer experience and improve the general stability of the monitoring and logging.
-This can be done by introducing kubernetes operators such as the [prometheus-operator] for monitoring stack and fluent-bit opertator for the logging stack [fluent-bit-operator].
+This can be done by introducing kubernetes operators such as the [prometheus-operator] for monitoring stack and [fluent-bit-operator] for the logging stack.
-These operator will make it easier for monitoring and logging configurations to be discovered and picked up with the use of the respective custom resources:
+These operators will make it easier for monitoring and logging configurations to be discovered and picked up with the use of the respective custom resources:

 1. [Prometheus Custom Resources][prom-crds] provided by the prometheus-operator.
 1. [Fluent-bit Custom Resources][fluent-bit-crds] provided by the fluent-bit-operator.